Wiz-IO/wizio-stm/README.md

 #  STM32 EXPERIMENTAL PLATFORM ( IO )

+_( The project is a work in progress, there may be bugs... please, report )_

 ## Why PlatformIO
 * I generally use it at work ( I will only add chips those that I use and can test )
 * Full Open Source